 An Overview of the Science Fiction Sub-Genres

 Science fiction has many sub-genres.
-The following list is far from comprehensive, but it should give you a better understanding of the more common science fiction sub-genres out there.
+The following list is far from comprehensive (and the definitions are intentionally brief), but it should give you a better understanding of the more common science fiction sub-genres out there.

 Apocalyptic Fiction